LatestStable/latest_stable/README.md

     $ latest_stable

-It will do the following things for you.
+It will do the following things for you:

-* It will checkout master and run your test suite to ensure that tests are passing initially.
+* checks out master and runs your test suite to ensure that tests are passing initially
-* Check out a new branch 'update_gems_to_latest_stable'
+* checks out a new branch 'update_gems_to_latest_stable'
-* Gets the list of outdated gems and for each of those
+* gets the list of outdated gems and for each of those
   * updates the gem
   * reruns your test suite
-  * commits updated gem if tests pass or reverts update if they fail.
+  * commits updated gem if tests pass or reverts update if they fail

-Afterwards you have a branch where all gems that could cleanly be updated are.
+Afterwards you'll have a branch with all gems that could cleanly be updated.

 ## Development